syncfusion-content/maui-docs/MAUI/Carousel-View/Populating-Data.md

 ### Binding the Data with Custom Template

-[SfCarousel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Carousel.SfCarousel.html) provides support to add a custom view as carousel items by designing a view inside its [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Carousel.SfCarousel.html#Syncfusion_Maui_Carousel_SfCarousel_ItemTemplate).
+`SfCarousel` provides support to add a custom view as carousel items by designing a view inside its `ItemTemplate`.
 This template will be applied for all its items, and its data will be bound.

 {% tabs %}